Ebert-Hanke/autoeq2camilladsp/readme.md

 If you start the tool with arguments, it will be run in non-interactive mode.
 To get a list of all available commands and options run `autoeq2camilladsp -h`.

-For the moment there the command exits with just two very basic exit codes:
+At the moment the command exits with just two very basic exit codes:
 - 0 for everything went fine
 - 1 as a catchall for all errors